torsteingrindvik/serial-keel/README.md

 Use the environment variable `RUST_LOG` to control log verbosity, e.g. `export RUST_LOG=warn` or `export RUST_LOG=debug`.

-> **Note:** Without using a configuration file Serial Keel just attempts to open every TTY it can find.
+> **Note:** Without using a configuration file Serial Keel will not open any TTYs.
+> It might still be useful since mock endpoints can be created at runtime.
 > See the [next section](#using-a-configuration-file) for using configuration files.

 ### Using a configuration file